franzbu/EnhancedSpaces.spoon/README.md

 To resize and move the active window into a 3x3 grid position, use 'modifierSnap2' and numbers 1-9, additionally '0', 'o', and 'p'.

-'modifierSnap3' with the same keys as with 'modifierSnap2' also uses a 3x3 grid, but the windows snap into different sizes, see '3x3 Grid - Double (and Quadruple) Sizes' below.
+'modifierSnap3' also uses a 3x3 grid and is combined with the same keys as 'modifierSnap2'.
+However, the windows snap into different sizes, see '3x3 Grid - Double (and Quadruple) Sizes' below.

+Below you find the pre-assigned keyboard shortcuts.
+As has been mentioned, you can change and freely combine them; more about that in a minute.

 #### 2x2 Grid

-- 1: left half of screen -> 'a1'
+- 'modifierSnap1' and '1': left half of screen -> 'a1'
-- 2: right half of screen -> 'a2'
+- 'modifierSnap1' and '2': right half of screen -> 'a2'
-- 3: top left quarter of screen -> 'a3'
+- 'modifierSnap1' and '3': top left quarter of screen -> 'a3'
-- 4: bottom left quarter of screen -> 'a4'
+- 'modifierSnap1' and '4': bottom left quarter of screen -> 'a4'
-- 5: top right quarter of screen -> 'a5'
+- 'modifierSnap1' and '5': top right quarter of screen -> 'a5'
-- 6: bottom right quarter of screen -> 'a6'
+- 'modifierSnap1' and '6': bottom right quarter of screen -> 'a6'
-- 7: whole screen -> 'a7'
+- 'modifierSnap1' and '7': whole screen -> 'a7'

 #### 3x3 Grid

 Windows are positioned as follows:
-- 1: left third of screen -> 'b1'
+'modifierSnap2' and '1': left third of screen -> 'b1'
-- 2: middle third of screen -> 'b2'
+'modifierSnap2' and '2': middle third of screen -> 'b2'
-- 3: right third of screen -> 'b3'
+'modifierSnap2' and '3': right third of screen -> 'b3'
-- 4: left top ninth of screen -> 'b4'
+'modifierSnap2' and '4': left top ninth of screen -> 'b4'
-- 5: left middle ninth of screen -> 'b5'
+'modifierSnap2' and '5': left middle ninth of screen -> 'b5'
-- 6: left bottom ninth of screen -> 'b6'
+'modifierSnap2' and '6': left bottom ninth of screen -> 'b6'
-- 7: middle top ninth of screen -> 'b7'
+'modifierSnap2' and '7': middle top ninth of screen -> 'b7'
-- 8: middle middle ninth of screen -> 'b8'
+'modifierSnap2' and '8': middle middle ninth of screen -> 'b8'
-- 9: middle bottom ninth of screen -> 'b9'
+'modifierSnap2' and '9': middle bottom ninth of screen -> 'b9'
-- 0: right top ninth of screen -> 'b10'
+'modifierSnap2' and '0': right top ninth of screen -> 'b10'
-- o: right middle ninth of screen -> 'b11'
-- p: right bottom ninth of screen -> 'b12'
+'modifierSnap2' and 'o': right middle ninth of screen -> 'b11' 'modifierSnap2' and 'p': right bottom ninth of screen -> 'b12'

 #### 3x3 Grid - Double (and Quadruple) Sizes

-With the following keyboard shortcuts, you can create windows that take up more cells on the 3x3 grid, which contains 9 cells altogether.
-Windows are positioned as follows (descriptions might be difficult to understand; so just try it out):
+You can have windows take up more cells on the 3x3 grid (the 3x3 grid consists of 9 cells).
+The pre-defined positions and sizes are as follows (descriptions might be difficult to follow; so simply try the keyboard shortcuts out):

-- 1: left two thirds of screen: 3 cells -> 'c1'
+'modifierSnap3' and '1': left two thirds of screen': 3 cells -> 'c1'
-- 2: right two thirds of screen: 3 cells -> 'c2'
+'modifierSnap3' and '2': right two thirds of screen': 3 cells -> 'c2'
-- 3: left third, upper two cells -> 'c3'
+'modifierSnap3' and '3': left third, upper two cells -> 'c3'
-- 4: left third, lower two cells -> 'c4'
+'modifierSnap3' and '4': left third, lower two cells -> 'c4'
-- 5: middle third, upper two cells -> 'c5'
+'modifierSnap3' and '5': middle third, upper two cells -> 'c5'
-- 6: middle third, lower two cells -> 'c6'
+'modifierSnap3' and '6': middle third, lower two cells -> 'c6'
-- 7: right third, upper two cells -> 'c7'
+'modifierSnap3' and '7': right third, upper two cells -> 'c7'
-- 8: right third, lower two cells -> 'c8'
+'modifierSnap3' and '8': right third, lower two cells -> 'c8'
-- 9: top left and middle thirds: 4 cells -> 'c9'
+'modifierSnap3' and '9': top left and middle thirds': 4 cells -> 'c9'
-- 0: bottom left and middle thirds: 4 cells -> 'c10'
+'modifierSnap3' and '0': bottom left and middle thirds': 4 cells -> 'c10'
-- o: top middle and right thirds: 4 cells -> 'c11'
+'modifierSnap3' and 'o': top middle and right thirds': 4 cells -> 'c11'
-- p: bottom middle and right thirds: 4 cells -> 'c12'
+'modifierSnap3' and 'p': bottom middle and right thirds': 4 cells -> 'c12'

-As has been pointed out, these keyboard shortcuts are fully customizable.

-Here is an example: let us assume you just need windows to snap into three different grid positions, (1) right half of screen -> 'a2', (2) right middle ninth of screen -> 'b11', and (3) middle third, upper two cells -> 'c5', and you would like to use modifierSnap2 with the keys 'j', 'k', and 'l'; then your 'init.lua' would look like this:
+As has been pointed out, these keyboard shortcuts are fully customizable, which is best shown with an example: let us assume you just need windows to snap into three different grid positions, (1) right half of screen -> 'a2', (2) right middle ninth of screen -> 'b11', and (3) middle third, upper two cells -> 'c5', and you would like to use modifierSnap2 with the keys 'j', 'k', and 'l'; then your 'init.lua' would look like this:

 ```lua
   ...